-We maintain strong and collaborative relationships with our customers, which we believe to be one of our core competencies and critical to our success.
+We strive to maintain strong and collaborative relationships with our customers, which we believe to be one of our core competencies and critical to our success.
 We are generally the only provider of the services we offer to our customers.
 Contracts extend up to 60 months from execution and include minimum transaction or revenue commitments from our customers.
 All of our significant customers may terminate their contracts for convenience upon written notice and in many cases payment of contractual penalties.
-Contract penalties received by us were immaterial to our Statements of Income for the years ended December 31, 2014, 2013, and 2012.
+Contract penalties received by us were immaterial to our Statements of Income for the years ended December 31, 2015, 2014, and 2013.

-Each of AT&T and Verizon Wireless accounted for more than 10% of our revenues for the years ended 2014, 2013 and 2012.
-AT&T and Verizon Wireless in the aggregate accounted for 73%, 66% and 67% of net revenues for the year ended December 31, 2014, 2013 and 2012, respectively.
+Each of AT&T and Verizon accounted for more than 10% of our revenues for the years ended 2015, 2014 and 2013.
+AT&T and Verizon in the aggregate accounted for 75%, 73% and 66% of net revenues for the year ended December 31, 2015, 2014 and 2013, respectively.
 The loss of either AT&T or Verizon as a customer would have a material negative impact on our company.
-We believe that if either AT&T or Verizon terminated their relationships with us, AT&T and Verizon would encounter substantial costs in replacing Synchronoss' solutions.
+We believe that if either AT&T or Verizon terminated their relationship with us, they would encounter substantial costs in replacing Synchronoss' solutions.